dstackai/dstack/docs/index.md

 For every run, output artifacts, e.g. with data, models, or apps, are saved in real-time.

-Use tags to version artifacts to reuse them from other workflows or to share them with others.
+You can use tags to version artifacts, e.g. to reuse them from other workflows or to share them with others.

 ### Connect your cloud accounts

-You can configure and use your own cloud accounts, such as AWS, GCP, or Azure, to run workflows, providers and applications.
+In order to run workflows or providers, you have to configure your cloud accounts by adding the corresponding credentials into dstack settings.